Since languages come easily to me and I’ve always wanted to become a translator, learning more languages was a clear choice for me.

-What’s your favorite class (title and professor)?
+What’s your favorite class?
 How has it expanded your knowledge?

 I loved all of my classes, but really enjoyed Soviet Science Fiction with Assistant Professor of Russian Maria Hristova.
 It was taught in English so anyone can take it.
 We learned about, and got to watch, soviet science-fiction movies.
 I really enjoy learning about the Soviet Union, so this class was awesome!

 Who is your mentor on campus?
 Why do you consider this person your mentor?

 Maria Hristova, my Russian professor.
 She has been there for me for the past four years, whether it be academically or personally.
 I can always count on her to be there for me when I need someone to talk to.